ococrook/hdxstats/vignettes/README.md

 * TOC
 __More to come...__

-We encourage contributions from users to develop Jupyter notebooks that extend the capabilities and features of the software package.
+We encourage users to contribute with applications of the software package and the development of capabilities that extend it.